lrdj/goodlookslikethis/_posts/2020-03-10-is-strategy-worth-the-cash.md

   Last year I commissioned agency strategy work to the tune of a little under a million pounds.
 With the advantage of hindsight, I have to ask myself

 ---

-> are agencies who produce experience strategy really worth the money?
+> Are agencies who produce experience strategy really worth the money?

 The first of the two strategy pieces was run by a really smart guy at a great agency but ultimately, the work they produced had little or no impact on our business.